 {4}

-This doesn’t have to be a bank buster.
-The ones I chose came from Walmart.
-They came in packs of five for around $2.50.
-Plus, they are super slim so I can pack a lot more into my closet and the velvety coating prevents garments from slipping off!
+These ones are super slim so I can pack a lot more into my closet and the velvety coating prevents garments from slipping off!

 You don’t even have to spend that much.
 I replaced all my husband’s hangers with these plastic ones from Target.
 At $2.99 for a pack of 18, it’s was really inexpensive.
 Using all the same color looks so neat and orderly.